AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/project-condition-and-condition-type.md

 * As the project owner, you can decide whether the Condition of a project is set manually or automatically.
 The Condition of a project can be set in the following ways:

-   * Manually, by users who have access to Manage the project and when the Condition Type of the project is set to Manual.
+   * Manually by users who have access to Manage the project and when the Condition Type of the project is set to Manual.
-   * Automatically, by Adobe Workfront, when the Condition Type of the project is set to Progress Status.
+   * Automatically by Adobe Workfront, when the Condition Type of the project is set to Progress Status.
 The Progress Status of the project is determined by the progress of the tasks on the project.
 For information about the Progress Status of the project, see [Project Progress Status overview](../../../manage-work/projects/planning-a-project/project-progress-status.md).

   For information about how to update the Condition Type of the project, see [Set the Condition Type of a project](../../../manage-work/projects/manage-projects/set-condition-type-for-project.md).